keziah55/save_plot/README.md

 ## Installing

-SavePlot requires Python 3.x and the corresponding versions of NumPy and Matplotlib.
+SavePlot requires Python 3.x, NumPy and Matplotlib.

-As you would expect, it can be installed with:
+It can be installed with:
 ```
-python setup.py build_ext

-sudo python setup.py install
+pip install .
 ```